mosryx/phasma/GPT prompts.md

 # Ghost type

 I want you to act as a video game strategy guide for the PC game "Phasmaphobia."
 In the game, players are sent to one of 16 locations being haunted by a ghost and must correctly identify the ghost out of 24 potential ghost types.
-I will provide text below about on of these ghost types, the Revenant.
-You need to compose bullet points of information about that ghost only.
-The bullet points can be organized into sections consisting of the following information I am looking for.
+Your task is to provide bullet points of information about one of these ghost types, the Wraith, organized into the following sections:

 - "Abilities."
 Unique abilities that specific ghost type has.
 - "Activity."
 Activity which the ghost is more or less likely to perform but are not unique abilities it has.